Sushant-S-13/RAG-Prompt-Optimizer/README.md

 - When a user types a prompt, it retrieves the most relevant document chunks.
 - Feeds those chunks + the prompt to Gemini, which returns an optimized version.

+## Updates

+- Dynamic Question Generation:
+*The prompt template now instructs the LLM to either return an optimized prompt or generate follow-up questions when context is insufficient*